akeneo/pim-api-docs/content/concepts/asset-manager.md

 The assets of the Asset Manager will be way more powerful than before.
 They will benefit from 4 major new features:
 - the possibility to define a flexible structure, thanks to the [asset families](#the-asset-family),
-- the possibility to automatize the link with your products, thanks to the [product link rules](#focus-on-the-product-link-rule) and the [naming convention](#focus-on-the-naming-convention),
+- the possibility to automate the link with your products, thanks to the [product link rules](#focus-on-the-product-link-rule) and the [naming convention](#focus-on-the-naming-convention),
 - the possibility to refer to both external and internal binaries, thanks to the [media link](#the-media-link-attribute) and the [media file](#the-media-file-attribute) attribute types,
 - the posibility to have flexible asset [transformations](#focus-on-the-transformations).